warden-protocol/wardenprotocol/docs/docs/help-center/enable-metamask-snap.md

 ## Requirements

-As we are in testnet, ensure you have **MetaMask Flask** installed, the developer-centric version.
-Once the final version is released, it will be available through the standard orange MetaMask extension.
-We will need to be whitelisted to have it in the original MetaMask, pending security audit.
+As we're in testnet, ensure you have **MetaMask Flask** installed, the developer-centric version.
+Once the final version is released, it'll be available through the standard orange MetaMask extension.
+We'll need to be whitelisted to have it in the original MetaMask, pending security audit.

 To install MetaMask Flask, refer to the official guide: [MetaMask Flask Installation Guide](https://docs.metamask.io/snaps/get-started/install-flask/)